RobotWebTools/web_video_server/README.md

 ### Installing packages

-For newer ROS2 distrobutions (humble, jazzy, rolling) it is possible to install web_video_server as a package:
+For newer ROS2 distributions (humble, jazzy, rolling) it is possible to install web_video_server as a package:

 ```
 sudo apt install ros-<ROS_DISTRO>-web-video-server